Aloha Stadium: Soccer

 On April 7, 1976, the Aloha Soccer Festival triple-header was held at the stadium.
-In the feature match, Pelé scored four goals as his New York Cosmos defeated Japan, 5-0, in front of a crowd of 21,705.
-(In the other matches, the NASL's San Diego Jaws routed the Hawaii All-Stars, 6-0, while the Philippines edged Taiwan, 1-0.)
+In the feature match, Pelé scored four goals as his New York Cosmos defeated Japanese works team Honda Motors, 5–0, in front of a crowd of 21,705.
+(In the other matches, the NASL's San Diego Jaws routed the Hawaii All-Stars, 6–0, while the Philippines edged Taiwan, 1–0.)

 Encouraged by the tournament's success, the San Antonio Thunder became Team Hawaii in 1977, bringing the NASL to the Aloha State.
-Pelé and the Cosmos returned on April 13, 1977, as 12,877 watched New York defeat Hawaii, 2-1.
+Pelé and the Cosmos returned on April 13, 1977, as 12,877 watched New York defeat Hawaii, 2–1.
 (None of Team Hawaii's other twelve home games drew even half of that; they managed only 4,543 per game for the season, and moved to Tulsa in 1978.)

 Aloha Stadium hosted the inaugural Pan-Pacific Championship (February 20–23, 2008), a knockout soccer tournament, involving four teams from Japan's J-League, North America's Major League Soccer (MLS) and Australia/New Zealand's A-League.
 The 2012 Hawaiian Islands Invitational was also held at the venue.

 The United States women's national soccer team was scheduled to play a game against Trinidad and Tobago as part of their World Cup Winning Victory Tour at the stadium on December 6, 2015; however, the game was canceled the day before gameday due to concerns over the turf being unsafe to play on.